 cascade into the nearby Firehole River.

-the nearby features along Firehole Lake are also well worth a
+and the nearby features along Firehole Lake are also well worth a

 visit.
 The FPP area includes a pinkish bubbling mud-pool and